spotinst/help/src/docs/elastigroup/features/core-features/elastigroup-console-configuration-alerts.md

 ## What Do We Validate?
 * Resources exist in AWS
 * Block Device Mapping
-  * If Block Device Mapping is configured for the root device, the BDM snapshot Id should be identical to the Image snapshot ID
+  * If Block Device Mapping is configured for the root device, the BDM snapshot ID should be identical to the Image snapshot ID
   * The BDM volume size must be greater than the Image volume size.
 * Integration connection passes